All around Calgary there are trails to hike, rivers and lakes to kayak, wildlife to spot, arts to marvel at, and cultures or histories to learn about.

 Atlas Coal Mine National Historic Site

-Visit Atlas Coal Mine National Historic Site that tell true tales of mines and men.
-Climb into a coal car and tour the surface plant and spectacular badlands scenery or climb the last wooden tipple in Canada, and see the inner workings of this nationally designated historic icon.
+Visit Atlas Coal Mine National Historic Site, which tells true tales of mines and men.
+Climb into a coal car and tour the surface plant and spectacular badlands scenery, or climb the last wooden tipple in Canada and see the inner workings of this nationally designated historic icon.
 Hear stories of the men and the boys who worked in the Drumheller mines.
 Take a ride on Linda, the antique train!
 This 90-year-old electric locomotive takes visitors on a surface tour around the mine site.
-The site will open on May 15, 2021.
+The site opens in May 2026.

 Driving Time: 1hr 40m-2hrs